A list of accredited sports clubs in Wolverhampton.

 So what is in it for us?

 Your club, group or organisation will be registered with the scheme and will be promoted through the recognised clubs list and through any Sport Development networks.
-Your contact details will also be supplied to schools in order to promote you to students.

 Register your interest or find out more